Search

 Tagged cycling, history, leisure, pankasquith, sheilahanlon, suffrage, suffragette

 Rosa May Billinghurst (1873-1953) was born and raised in Lewisham.
-As a child, she was stricken with complete paralysis from which she never fully recovered.
-Her condition did not, however, deter her from joining the WSPU in 1907 or becoming … Continue reading
+As a child, she was stricken with an illness causing paralysis from which she never fully recovered.
+Her condition did not, however, deter her from joining the WSPU in 1907 … Continue reading

 Posted in Research